petrabarus/HiveUDFs/README.md

 **GeoIP** wraps MaxMind GeoIP function for Hive.
 This is a derivation from @edwardcapriolo [hive-geoip](http://github.com/edwardcapriolo/hive-geoip).
-Separate GeoIP.jar file and GeoIP database will be needed to run the function.
+Separate GeoIP database will be needed to run the function.
 The GeoIP will need three argument.

 1. IP address in long